The most popular are tortoises – you also find iguanas

 They are found all around the enchanted isles

-Land Iguanas (Conolphus pallidus or subscristatus) are Galapagos Land iguanavegetarian.
-These iguanas feed most of the time with yellow flora and fruits of the islands such as prickly cactus pear and exist in two major forms, namely; Conolphus subcristatus which has yellow-orange coloration on Santa Cruz, Plaza, Isabela and Fernandina islands and secondly conolphus pallidus, which is decorated with brown and whitish coloration but is found only on Santa Fé.
+Land Iguanas (Conolphus pallidus or subscristatus) are vegetarian.
+These iguanas feed themselves most of the time with yellow flora and fruits of the islands such as prickly cactus pear and exist in two major forms, namely; Conolphus subcristatus which has yellow-orange coloration on Santa Cruz, Plaza, Isabela and Fernandina islands and secondly conolphus pallidus, which is decorated with brown and whitish coloration but is found only on Santa Fé.

 Darwin was not much impressed with the land iguana:

-“…they are ugly animals, of a yellowish orange beneath, and of a brownish-red colour above: from their low facial angle they have a singularly stupid appearance.”
+“…they are ugly animals, of a yellowish orange beneath, and of a brownish-red color above: from their low facial angle they have a singularly stupid appearance.”

 “…when we were left at James [Santiago], we could not for some time find a spot free from their burrows on which to pitch our single tent.”